Fact Sheet - The role of principal officers and senior executives in supporting the object of the GIPA Act

 There are key areas and strategies that you can implement to protect and promote a cultural and organisational environment that enlivens the intent of the GIPA Act.
 This will help advance a responsible and representative democratic Government, leading to Open Government and a participatory democracy.

-You are obliged to ensure the four Pathways under the GIPA Act are upheld.
+You are obliged to ensure the four information access pathways under the GIPA Act are upheld.
 These include:

-- promoting the disclosure of government information by regularly reviewing the release program for information (see 3 below)
+- promoting the proactive disclosure of government information by regularly reviewing the release program for information

 - promoting the disclosure of government information when an informal request is received, unless there is an overriding public interest against disclosure